Associate degree and diploma applications

 When applying for an associate degree, you'll apply direct to Deakin.

-If you’ve followed the steps above and you have all the information you need, you can start applying for your associate degree now!
+If you’ve followed the steps above and you have all the information you need, you can start applying for your associate degree or diploma now!
 Follow the links below or apply via your chosen course’s details page.

 If you haven’t quite decided which course is right for you, find your dream course from our extensive course offerings and get started later: